- Many high-profile cases have ended up with no charges against officers

 In recent years, fatal shootings of unarmed black men across the United States have sparked outrage and concerns over police use of lethal force.
 Despite several high-profile cases and increased video evidence, convictions have been rare.

-Here's a look at some recent police shooting cases involving African-American victims and the outcomes so far:
+Here's a look at some recent police shooting cases involving African-American victims and the outcomes:

 Outcome: Grand jury decided not to indict Officer Daniel Pantaleo.
-The city settles with Garner's estate for $5.9 million.
+The city settled with Garner's estate for $5.9 million.

 Outcome: Grand jury decided not to indict Wilson.
 Protests erupt.

 The 12-year-old Cleveland teenager was shot by a police officer, who was responding to a 911 call claiming a person was pointing "a pistol" at people.
 An officer in training, Timothy Loehmann shot at Rice, who was carrying an air pistol, within moments of arriving at the scene in November 2014.

 Outcome: Grand jury decided not to indict Loehmann and another officer, Frank Garmback.
 Administrative charges filed against three officers this year.